LupusLudit/Tetris-3D/README.md

 The game features many gameplay mechanics introduced in the original Tetris, such as block spawning, rotation, movement, collision detection, and line clearing.
 However, it also introduces brand-new concepts that could not be achieved in two dimensions.
 For example, players can rotate the entire game board to better visualize the playing field.

-3D models for this game were designed in [blender](https://www.blender.org/).
 The project also features custom-made UI elements and animations to enhance the visual experience.

 ## Introduction and basic file structure description